centreon/centreon-collect/engine/doc/engine-doc.md

 ## Open-telemetry
 ### Principe
-Engine can receive open telemetry data on a grpc server A new module is added otl_server
+Engine can receive open telemetry data on a grpc server A new module is added opentelemetry
 It works like that:
 * metrics are received
 * extractors tries to extract host name and service description for each data_point.
 On success, data_point are pushed on fifos indexed by host, service